What is a Mortgage?

 - Fixed-Rate Mortgage: A fixed-rate mortgage is one with a fixed interest rate for the duration of the loan.
 The most common terms for fixed-rate mortgages are 15 years and 30 years, although some lenders offer 10-, 20-, and even 40-year mortgage loans.

-- Adjustable-rate mortgage: Also known as ARMs, this is a type of loan where the interest rate varies over its lifespan.
+- Adjustable-Rate Mortgage: An adjustable-rate mortgage (ARM) is a type of loan where the interest rate varies over its lifespan.
 ARMs are usually expressed with two numbers, such as 3/1, 5/1, or 5/5.
 The first number is the period in which the introductory interest rate is fixed, while the second number describes how often the interest rate is adjusted.

 - Interest-Only Mortgage: This is a type of mortgage in which the borrower only pays the interest due on the loan for a certain number of years.
 The borrower has two options thereafter: paying the principal in a lump sum (a balloon payment) or converting it into a standard amortization schedule where they perform monthly payments of the combined principal and interest.
 It is not uncommon for an adjustable-rate mortgage to offer an introductory period in which payments are interest-only.